 - Slip and Falls: Wet surfaces around pools and walkways are a prime culprit for slip and falls.
 These can result in bumps and bruises, or more serious injuries like broken bones.

 - Drowning: Sadly, drowning is a risk, especially for young children who may not be strong swimmers.
+Constant supervision is crucial.

 - Head Injuries: Shallow diving accidents or collisions on rides can cause head injuries, ranging from concussions to more serious trauma.

-Top Water Park Safety Tips
+14 Water Park Safety Tips to Prevent Injury in Las Vegas

 Here are some essential water park safety tips to ensure a fun yet safe day.